Home » Migration » Master Office 365 Staged Migration: A Comprehensive PowerShell Tutorial!

 After the verification of routed emails to Office 365 mailboxes then, users can uninstall Exchange from servers and remove on-premises of Exchange organization.

-To end up with an Office 365 staged migration, you can use the following tricks:
+To end up with this task, you can use the following tricks:

 • Configure or verify whether your directory synchronization is active or not